josiahsrc/dough/CONTRIBUTING.md

 # Contributing

 Contributions are always welcome.
-Just create a pull request and I'll have a look at the changes you suggest!
+If you see something that needs improvement, feel free to send up a pull request!